mozerpol/learningRISC-V/README.md

 ![venus_memory](https://user-images.githubusercontent.com/43972902/101665262-0e324380-3a4d-11eb-80f6-ef268bbe9608.png)

 On the left side you can see register numbers (from 0 to 31) with their mnemonics.
 The contents of registers are displayed hexadecimal, this is the default.
 If you want to change it, in this part of page, at the bottom you have drop-down list `Display Settings`.
 There you can choose how you want to display the numbers: hexadecimal, decimal, unsigned or ASCII.
 In this part of page you have two bookmarks: `Registers` (I just described this part) and `Memory`.
 If you switch to the `Memory` tab, then you can see what is in the memory part: Text, Data, Heap or Stack.
 The default is Text.

 ![venus_memory_part](https://user-images.githubusercontent.com/43972902/101669479-438d6000-3a52-11eb-9fc6-58f44239e7ec.png)

 Very important thing.
-If you go from the `Simulator` tab to the` Editor` it is the same as clicking on the `Reset` button, so all registers will return to the factory state.
+If you go from the `Simulator` tab to the` Editor` it will be the same as clicking on the `Reset` button, so all registers will return to the factory state.

 ### Documentation
 The documentation consists of three documents: